swiftlang/swift/docs/ABI/Mangling.rst

   typedef MagicWrapper<MagicNumber> WrappedMagicNumber;

-``WrappedMagicNumber`` will be imported as a typealias for a struct ``__CxxTemplateInst12MagicWrapperI11MagicNumberE``.
-Interface of the imported module will look as follows:
+``WrappedMagicNumber`` is imported as a typealias for struct ``__CxxTemplateInst12MagicWrapperI11MagicNumberE``.
+Interface of the imported module looks as follows:

 .. code-block:: swift